-The web has had an impact on how we obtain information, connect with others, and accomplish our daily work.
+The web has had an impact on obtaining information, connecting with others, and accomplishing daily work.
 GIS has also been transformed by the web—it’s now easier to access content, create diverse maps and apps, and share results.
-But the web has also added new challenges for verifying what is authoritative and relevant.
+But the web has also added new challenges for finding content and verifying what is authoritative.
 You have a compelling set of maps, layers, scenes, analytics, and layers.
 When you share this content, how do you make sure people can find what they need and trust that the content is reliable and remains available to them?

 You may need to share your item with different audiences at different times.
-For example, you might create an app, such as a story map, that you want reviewed for feedback—first by colleagues in your organization and then by a selection of individuals outside the organization—before sharing it with the public.
+For example, you might create an app, such as a story map, that you want reviewed for feedback—first by a few colleagues in your organization and later by a selection of individuals outside the organization—before sharing it with the public.
 In this type of scenario, the following steps are recommended:

 - Create a group that is viewable by group members.
-Share your app item—as well as any layers, maps, and scenes in the app—with the group, and invite reviewers from your organization to join the group.
+Share your app item—and any layers, maps, and scenes in the app—with the group, and invite reviewers from your organization to join the group.
 Send the reviewers a link to your app.

 - Once the internal review is complete, share your app with reviewers outside the organization by inviting them to join the group.